LiuJi0Fen04/zk-book-prod/content/cp5 abstract-algebra/en/abstract-algebra.md

 probably didn’t make sense.

-You might still have to translate that in your head like most learners of a second language, but you realize it’s actually packing a lot of information into a tiny space.
+You might still have to translate that in your head like most learners of a second language, <u>but you realize it’s actually packing a lot of information into a tiny space.</u>

 Could I say that sentence without the mathiness?
 Of course I could, but it would take me at least 500 words to do it clearly.
 It’s actually worth understanding what those terms mean.
 This will save us a lot of trouble in the long run.

-What makes it cool is there are a plethora of theorems about Groups that let us make claims about the group *without understanding how the binary operator of the group works under the hood.* This is somewhat analogous to polymorphism in object-oriented programming or traits in functional languages.
+What makes it cool is there are a plethora（过剩） of theorems about Groups that let us make claims about the group *without understanding how the binary operator of the group works under the hood.* This is somewhat analogous to polymorphism（多态） in object-oriented programming or traits in functional languages.
 They hide implementation details from you and let you focus on the high level.
 That is powerful.

 In the next chapter, you will learn how groups can be "related" to each other through homomorphisms.